mattyschell/geodatabase-buildings-bbl-qa/README.md

 4. The building is not in a tax lot at all - easements, outside city limits, etc.

     We will track these so that they are reported by QA only once and then never look at them again.
-We will always ignore buildings not within city limits.
+We will always ignore buildings outside of city limits or on the boundary but not touching a tax lot.

 # Dependencies